vinitkumar/vinitkumar.github.com/_posts/2013-11-30-New-Theme-For-My-Blog.md

 writing posts on my blog.

 I felt the design was taking too much attention and the content has taken a back seat.

 There are few good things about this new theme i created:

-- More emphasis is given to the content.
+- More emphasis is given to the content

 - Good fonts has been applied and it looks pretty on all devices.

 - The structure is pretty simple and there are mainly three tabs.